 Did you know that peppermint has a multitude of beneficial effects on athletic performance?

-I won't bore you with too much science, but it has been found that external application of peppermint extract raises pain tolerance.
-Smelling peppermint was shown to be effective on perceived physical workload, effort, and anxiety.
+I won't bore you with too much science, but it has been found that external application of peppermint extract raises your threshold for discomfort.
+Smelling peppermint was shown to be effective on perceived physical workload, effort, and anxious feelings.
 Another study demonstrated the effectiveness of peppermint aroma on the improvement of cognitive performance.
 Studies have also shown that peppermint aroma improved performance on tasks requiring attention, memory, working memory, and visual-motor response and improved the typing performance.

 Measurement with a Peak Flow Meter device showed an improvement in lung capacity and inhalation ability after inhalation of peppermint aroma.
 After inhalation of a peppermint aroma, the nasal airflow force increased, this effect supplies more oxygen to the brain, which could have effects on continuing physical performance.